Finance-Grounded Optimization For Algorithmic Trading: Abstract

 \section{Abstract}

-Deep Learning is evolving fast and integrates into various domains.
-Finance is a challenging field for deep learning, especially in the case of interpretable artificial intelligence (AI).
-Although classical approaches perform very well with natural language processing, computer vision, and forecasting, they are not perfect for the financial world, in which specialists use different metrics to evaluate model performance.
+Deep neural networks have achieved state-of-the-art performance across a wide range of domains; however, their application to financial decision-making remains challenging due to domain-specific evaluation criteria and interpretability requirements.
+In quantitative finance, model performance is typically assessed using risk-adjusted and path-dependent metrics that are not naturally aligned with standard training objectives such as mean squared error.

-We first introduce financially grounded loss functions derived from key quantitative finance metrics, including the Sharpe ratio, Profit-and-Loss (PnL), and Maximum Draw down.
-Additionally, we propose \textit{turnover regularization}, a method that inherently constrains the turnover of generated positions within predefined limits.
+In this work, we introduce a family of financially grounded loss functions derived directly from core quantitative finance metrics, including the Sharpe ratio, profit-and-loss (PnL), and maximum drawdown (MDD).
+In addition, we propose turnover regularization, a mechanism that explicitly constrains the trading activity induced by model predictions, thereby controlling transaction costs and improving practical deployability.

-Our findings demonstrate that the proposed loss functions, in conjunction with turnover regularization, outperform the traditional mean squared error loss for return prediction tasks when evaluated using algorithmic trading metrics.
-The study shows that financially grounded metrics enhance predictive performance in trading strategies and portfolio optimization.
+Empirical results on return prediction tasks demonstrate that models trained with the proposed objectives consistently outperform mean squared error–based baselines when evaluated using algorithmic trading and portfolio-level metrics.
+These findings suggest that aligning training objectives with financially meaningful performance criteria leads to more effective and economically relevant deep learning models for financial applications.

 { {